 "Umbridge probably let you use her fire without even asking who you were calling," Ron said with bitter amusement.

 "Yes, you were probably in her Inquisitorial Squad," Hermione agreed.

 "And because someone had to die …" said Harry sadly, "Lupin was the one hit with the Avada Kedavra curse."

 They were all silent for several minutes.

 Harry got up from the bed.
 "There's still one thing I need to do."
-And he Disapparated before any of them could protest.
+And he Disapparated before either of them could protest.

-It was tricky to Apparate to a place you had never been to, but Harry actually managed to pinoint the Malfoy Manor with astonishing certainty.
+It was tricky to Apparate to a place you had never been to, but Harry actually managed to pinpoint the Malfoy Manor with astonishing certainty.
 He even appeared in the same room as the person he sought.
-A group of armchair were facing a huge fireplace in what looked like a den or a living room, and Draco Malfoy was sitting in the foremost one.
+A group of armchairs were facing a huge fireplace in what looked like a den or a living room, and Draco Malfoy was sitting in the foremost one.